 Please note that you will need to root your SGS3 before being able to install a custom ROM.
 One might ask: “Why should I go for a custom ROM?
 In fact, the reasons that draw an Android user towards custom ROMs are:

-- Better battery life for device
+- Better battery life for the device

-- Faster and smoother UI experience
+- The faster and smoother UI experience

 - Total command over system files